Paper and cardboard are two of the world’s most valuable materials, and we certainly would struggle to get by without them.

 Globally, we use over 440 million tons of paper every year.
 The planet’s paper and pulp needs are set to double by 2060, which means there will be double the amount of waste to deal with.

-We are not savvy with our use of paper and cardboard either, and one shocking fact is that offices throw away 45% of the paper they use in just one day!
+We need to be savvier with our use of paper and cardboard too, and one shocking fact is that offices throw away 45% of the paper they use in just one day!

 What happens to all this cardboard and paper once we have used it, and is it an environmentally friendly product to dispose of?

-Environment protection and conservation are the focus of many people across the world as we investigate the damage human activity is causing to ecosystems and biodiversity.
+Environment protection and conservation are the focus of many people worldwide as we investigate the damage human activity is causing to ecosystems and biodiversity.

-Waste is an inevitability of life, and humans produce over 2 billion tons of waste every year, a third of which is disposed of in an environmentally negative way.
+Waste is a certainty of life, and humans produce over 2 billion tons of waste every year, a third of which is disposed of in an environmentally negative way.

-It is high-income countries, of course, that produce the most waste and around 20% of all our trash is made of paper and cardboard.
+High-income countries, of course, produce the most waste, and around 20% of all our trash is made of paper and cardboard.

-In fact, an enormous wall could be built from New York to California with the paper that is wasted by the US each year.
+An enormous wall could be built from New York to California with the paper wasted by the US each year.

-The good news is that paper and cardboard are some of the most recycled materials we create, but still, a significant amount of them makes their way to landfills.
+The good news is that paper and cardboard are some of the most recycled materials we create, but many still go to landfills.

-There is another option, and that is burning our paper and cardboard, which is another widely used practice for getting rid of this type of trash; but how bad is this for the environment?
+Another option is burning our paper and cardboard, which is another widely used practice for getting rid of this type of trash, but how bad is this for the environment?

-Let’s start with paper, and your first thought might be that burning paper would not be all that bad.
+Let’s start with paper; your first thought might be that burning paper would not be wrong.
 It is just made of plant material, right?

 The paper is not naturally white.
 The crisp, white shine of a fresh piece of paper with all the opportunity to share ideas and information is enticing.
-This plain, white color is not actually natural, and paper is chemically bleached in the manufacturing process using Chlorine.
+This plain, white color is not natural, and paper is chemically bleached using Chlorine in the manufacturing process.

-When waste, including paper, is burnt, it releases a chemical called Dioxin which is a harmful environmental pollutant, known as persistent organic pollutants (POPs).
+When waste, including paper, is burnt, it releases a chemical called Dioxin, a harmful environmental pollutant known as persistent organic pollutants (POPs).

-Dioxin occurs naturally in small quantities but is also produced in larger amounts during the incomplete burning of waste.
-It is particularly worrisome that Dioxin is released when the paper is burnt, as many people assume that it only contains natural plant material that would not cause any harm.
+Dioxin occurs naturally in small quantities but is also produced in larger amounts during incomplete waste burning.
+It is particularly problematic that Dioxin is released when the paper is burnt, as many assume it only contains natural plant material that would not cause any harm.

-Large incinerator systems have processes in place to lower Dioxin emissions, but smaller-scale burning, including personal home fires, leads to unregulated and high amounts of this chemical being released.
+Large incinerator systems have processes to lower Dioxin emissions, but smaller-scale burning, including personal home fires, leads to unregulated and high amounts of this chemical being released.

 Dioxin is a long-lasting chemical that builds up in the fatty tissues of animals and humans, which can lead to illnesses and have awful effects on ecosystems.
-This is because concentrations of this chemical build-up in animals that are top of the food chain, ultimately affecting the natural environment negatively.
+This is because concentrations of this chemical build up in animals on top of the food chain, ultimately negatively affecting the natural environment.